w3f/Grants-Program/applications/PrivaDEX_aggregator.md

 3. React for the swap UI

 #### Proof-of-Concept
 We have developed a proof-of-concept for the executor module [here](https://drive.google.com/file/d/1jmPsCUfRWBJX6oRYvmAUGISYzbz2U0-9).
-This PoC, implemented in a [Phat Contract](https://wiki.phala.network/en-us/general/phala-network/products/#phat-contract) (decentralized off-chain computation framework developed by Phala Network) demonstrates the following steps:
+This PoC, implemented in a [Phat Contract](https://wiki.phala.network/en-us/general/phala-network/products/#phat-contract) demonstrates the following steps:
 1. The user sends the *sourceToken* to the protocol.
 2. The protocol XCM asset transfers this token amount to the *destinationChain*.
 3. The protocol swaps *sourceToken* for *destinationToken* on the remote chain's Uniswap-like DEX.